pfstacey/sudoku/DESIGN.md

 1. Testing incorrect command line parameters to `./sudoku`

-2. Create a puzzle with `./sudoku create` and pipeline the output to `./sudoku solve` to sokve for a unique solution.
+2. Create a puzzle with `./sudoku create` and pipeline the output to `./sudoku solve` to solve for a unique solution.